The T. Thomas Fortune Foundation

 He was a stalwart for social justice.
 “His pen knew but one theme, the divine right of man,” said Kelly Miller, Dean of Arts & Sciences at Howard University, upon Fortune’s passing in 1928.

-Fortune christened his home in Red Bank New Jersey “Maple Hall,” where he and his family resided between 1901-1915.
-He entertained the likes of the great African American leader Booker T. Washington and other prominent figures.
+Fortune christened his home in Red Bank, New Jersey, “Maple Hall,” where he and his family resided between 1901-1915.
+Here he entertained the great African American leader Booker T. Washington and other prominent figures of the time.
+The Fortune House, along with Hinchliffe Stadium in Paterson are the only two National Historic Landmarks in New Jersey significant to African American heritage.

 The T. Thomas Fortune House is one of the most historically significant properties in the United States.
-It is one of only two National Historic Landmarks (NHL) in New Jersey that is significant because of its role in African American history.
+It is significant because of T. Thomas Fortune’s role in African American history.

 This is what the home looked like in 1976 when it was nominated to the United States Department of Interior and National Parks Service for consideration as a National Historic Landmark, during the country’s bicentennial.